 - Let it rest about 15 to 20 minutes before carving.

-I make a basic oven roasted whole chicken about once every week to week and a half.
 After the chicken cools, I pick the meat off the bones.
 I save the bones in the freezer to make homemade chicken stock.
 Saving the bones really helps cut the cost of making chicken stock.
-I mix the white and dark meat together and then package it into 4 quart bags.
-I freeze 3 of the bags and leave one in the fridge.
+I mix the white and dark meat together and then package it into quart bags.
+I freeze most of the bags and leave one in the fridge.

 We use the oven roasted chicken on top of salad, in a sandwich, or on a plate for the girls’ lunch.
 I also use it to make stir fries, chicken and spinach soup, and alfredos super quick.
 Having the chicken already cooked makes throwing together a weeknight dinner as easy as pie.